 New Performance Report Features

 One of the most exciting new Google search features is the ability to see your website’s performance over a wider range of time in the Performance Report.
-While the report is set by default to show key metrics data over the last three months, by default it will track total clicks, total impressions, average click-through rate (CTR), and average position.
+The report is set by default to show key metrics data over the last three months and track total clicks, total impressions, average click-through rate (CTR), and average position.
 The performance table is now more customizable than ever, allowing users to focus on specific dates, queries, pages, even by country or device.

 New Index Features